-Some of the biggest barriers to voice recognition software are issues with homonyms, discontinuous speech patterns and ambient noise in the environment that can interfere with any spoken commands.
+Some of the biggest barriers to voice recognition software are issues with homonyms.
+Which is discontinuous speech patterns and ambient noise in the environment that can interfere with any spoken commands.

 The Future of Speech Recognition

-As technology improves, speech recognition software is going to become more deeply integrated into the products we use daily.
+As technology improves, the future of voice recognition technology looks bright.
+It will become more deeply integrated into the products we use daily.

 Most new computers already come with speech recognition.
 More importantly, more and more automobiles also come with this technology.
 Therefore, giving users the ability to speak commands to change the volume, adjust the temperature and change course in a GPS system.

-Native speech recognition software and voice recognition in phones will greatly replace the need to type responses and should continue to drive business in positive and effective ways.
+Native speech recognition software and voice recognition in phones will greatly replace the need to type responses.
+Additionally, it should continue to drive business in positive and effective ways.